PacificBiosciences/pbcommand/README.md

     sys.exit(main())
 ```

-Now you can emit a **Tool Contract** to stdout from the commandline interface.
+Now you can run your tool via the argparse standard interface as well as emitting a **Tool Contract** to stdout from the commandline interface.

 ```sh
 > my-tool --emit-tool-contract